 Given this wealth of names recorded in the Bible, it’s all the more striking to discover how many names are missing from its pages, particularly the names of women.
 In the biblical genealogies, for example, women were regularly omitted as part of the patriarchal tradition.
 In other places, women are mentioned but unnamed.
 Like Lot’s wife, some of these unnamed women of the Bible played a relatively small part in the biblical story.
 Like the poor widow at the temple treasury, some women were never identified to the biblical writers.

 Like many of these unnamed women of the Bible, many of us today will remain unnamed in the history books written about our own age.
-And many of us may feel unnamed in the life situations we face.
-We are the youngest daughter or so-and-so’s wife or so-and-so’s mother or the office secretary or the grade-five teacher or the family doctor or the woman in red who wants a refund at the department store counter.
+Many of us may feel unnamed in the life situations we face.
+We are the youngest daughter, or so-and-so’s wife, or so-and-so’s mother, or the office secretary, or the grade-five teacher, or the family doctor, or the woman in red who wants a refund at the department store counter.

 Sometimes we might find it easier to remain anonymous.
 We may not feel the need to identify ourselves completely to everyone we meet.
 But sometimes it can be wearing, even demeaning, to be identified always by our relationship to someone or something else.
 Sometimes being unnamed can make us feel unloved, unwanted, unworthy.
 We feel ourselves shrinking in significance to God and to other people.